-These are the acknowledgements that I have included at the back of my book, A Class Apart:
+Book publishing is an enormous mountain to climb and I could never have done it without the help of many wonderful people along the way.
+These are the acknowledgements that I included at the back of my first book, A Class Apart:

 Thanks first of all must go to Averill Buchanan for her excellent editorial advice and Andrew Brown for designing such a beautiful cover.
 They helped shape this book inside and out, and I am so grateful for their expertise.

 Next I wish to thank all the people who helped me at various stages along my publishing journey: Mary Arrigan, Sr Cecilia O’Dwyer, Eoin Purcell, Catherine Ryan Howard, Robert Doran, Vanessa O’Loughlin, and Corinne DeMaagd.
 Most of these people won’t even know why they are on this list (I have elaborated on those reasons further down this page), but believe me when I say their generosity did not go unappreciated.

 Huge hugs go to my early readers and cheerleaders: Miriam Lanigan, Claire Moloney, Grace Noon, Noreen Shanahan, and Laura Mason.
 They read my unpolished manuscript, offered invaluable feedback (especially that important piece of advice, Miriam!), and never wavered in their belief that I would make it someday.
 Thanks so much also to Petra Hanlon, TL Harty, and all those who have engaged with me about my book online or in person.

 I want to say a massive thank you to my amazing parents and to the rest of my family who have been so supportive of my dream to become a published author.
 Words cannot express how much it has meant to me.